 Read your cover letter three or four times.
 Make yourself slow down and read each and every word, and each and every sentence.
 Read it once or twice, and then take a break and come back to it later.
 And read it again!
 Have someone else read over it as well.
 You can also consider putting an online grammar checker like Grammarly to use (if you can't find someone else to give your letter a read).

 Writing entry-level teacher cover letters can be stressful because you might not feel like you have the experience to back up your passion.
 Don't let that keep you from selling yourself as a great educator.
 Be confident and honest, and your love of teaching will be evident.
 Tell a compelling story about yourself and how you can help the school and its students succeed.
 When you manage that, you'll be on the right track to capturing the hiring manager's attention.

 This article touches only the tip of the cover letter iceberg.
-Check out our How to Write a Cover Letter page for additional information, and if you think you'll need help with getting your letter across the finish line, use our Cover Letter Examples to get the job done.
+Check out our How to Write a Cover Letter page for additional information, and if you think you'll need help with getting your letter across the finish line, use our Cover Letter Builder to get the job done.